 Now, we’re not saying that you have to go out and spend $2,000+ just to get a decent product; there are good models available no matter what price range you’re looking at.
 However, certain models are more effective at reaching certain goals, so first you have to define what those goals are.
 What are you trying to accomplish long-term?
 Do you want to build muscle, or lose weight?
 Maybe a combination of both?
 Or maybe you don’t have a figure-specific objective, and you’re just looking for a workout machine to keep your body in good health?
 Whatever your reasoning may be, identifying that reasoning is crucial in selecting the best home gym for you – THEN we can talk about budget.

-Fitness goals usually fall into four main categories: muscle-building, weight loss, toning, and general health and fitness.
+Fitness goals usually fall into four main categories: muscle-building, body weight loss, toning, and general health and fitness.
 We’re going to talk each objective below in order to help you choose the best home gym for your personal goals.

 Building muscle & strength